Specific Items I've Used and Recommend

 For use on the viewing hills.

-While normal lawn chairs can be used along the top of viewing hills, those spots
+While normal lawn chairs can be used along the top of viewing hills,

-that allows you to sit on a hill.
+GCI Outdoor Everywhere Chair. allows you to sit on a hill.

-allows you to arrange the chair for different grades of incline.
+It has adjustable straps that allows you to arrange the chair for

-It also has a zippered external pocket for storage and comes with a strap.
+It also has a zippered external pocket for storage and comes with a

 COOLERS

-I have a large cooler that I leave in the trunk for refilling smaller cooler or for tailgating.
+I have a large cooler that I leave in the trunk for refilling smaller

+cooler or for tailgating.
 It has wheels and a handle.
-If I am parked close to the Carb Day concert, I'll bring it
+I used to take it

-If you are going to bring a cooler, get one with wheels and a handle!
+Get one with wheels and a handle!

-The Coleman 16-quart Personal Wheeled Cooler is small enough to use at your seat
+The Coleman 16-quart Personal Wheeled Cooler is small enough

-on race day!
+to use at your seat on race day!
 The handle retracts.
-What it lacks is a handle for carrying it up the stairs.
+What it lacks

-It was easy to attack a rope handle to this cooler.
+is a handle for carrying it up the stairs.
+It was easy to attack a rope

 Cooler Modification Instructions